H-Ismael/pubhealth/README.md

 - Consumed my 2 google colab GPU trails.
 - Grid search could eventually not be considered due to the above reason.
 - Hyperparameters tunning was done manually (guided by previous attempts of papers).Also sometimes in place iteration had to be done which may make models diversity diffcult to follow.
+- Conducting PCA on training set was computationally impossible.
+Test set was used instead. (except Subject column which was verified also with Train set thanks to its short lenght).

 ### 4. Results and remarks: